Decision Making · 3 min read · 26 April 2026

 Compare this to most leadership meetings.
 We sit in conference rooms - climate-controlled, well-lit, surrounded by data.
 We pretend we can know enough to be sure.
 We reward the leader who speaks with the most certainty.
 We mistake confidence for competence.

 The tracker knows better.
 Their craft has stripped away the illusion.
 The path isn't clear.
 It's never going to be.
-The question is what you do anyway.

 Three habits we see in every great tracker